GovReady/compliancekbs/README.md

 `title`: The display title of the document.

+`short-title`: A short form display title of the document.

 `url`: The preferred URL where the document can be viewed.
 This is a link for humans.
 We recognize URLs that look like `https://www.documentcloud.org/documents/###-____.html` for displaying thumbnails from DocumentCloud.

 `authoritative-url`: A link to the authoritative copy of a document, i.e. as published by the document owner.
 The URL should return a direct download link for a file in the format given in the `format` document property.